Navajo + Creek + Greek.

 Anna Tsouhlarakis works in sculpture, installation, video, and performance.
 She received her BA from Dartmouth College with degrees in Native American Studies and Studio Art.
 She went on to receive her MFA from Yale University in Sculpture.

-Her work has been part of national and international exhibitions at venues such as NEON Foundation in Athens, Greece; White Frame in Basel, Switzerland; the Art Gallery of Ontario in Toronto; the Nasher Museum of Art at Duke University; Crystal Bridges Museum of American Art; the Museum of Contemporary Native Arts; the Scottsdale Museum of Contemporary Art; the National Museum of the American Indian; the National Portrait Gallery; and a recent solo exhibition at MCA Denver.
-In May 2024, she will have a solo presentation with the Tilton Gallery at the Independent Art Fair in New York.
+Her work has been part of national and international exhibitions at venues such as NEON Foundation in Athens, Greece; White Frame in Basel, Switzerland; the Art Gallery of Ontario in Toronto; the Nasher Museum of Art at Duke University; Crystal Bridges Museum of American Art; the Museum of Contemporary Native Arts; the Scottsdale Museum of Contemporary Art; the National Museum of the American Indian; the National Portrait Gallery; the Ford Foundation Gallery; and a solo exhibition at MCA Denver.
+She has upcoming exhibitions in Maine, New York, Florida, and will be in the 2026 Whitney Biennial.

-Tsouhlarakis has participated in various art residencies including the Skowhegan School of Painting and Sculpture, Yaddo, MacDowell, and was the Andrew W. Mellon Artist-in-Residence at Colorado College for the 2019-2020 academic year.
-She was awarded a Creative Capital Grant in 2021 and received a 2022 Louis Comfort Tiffany Foundation Award.
+Tsouhlarakis has participated in various art residencies including Skowhegan School of Painting and Sculpture, Yaddo, MacDowell, and was the Andrew W. Mellon Artist-in-Residence at Colorado College for the 2019-2020 academic year.
+She was awarded a Creative Capital Grant in 2021, received a 2022 Louis Comfort Tiffany Foundation Award, was a 2025 Smithsonian Artist Research Fellow and in the summer of 2025, she returned to Skowhegan School of Painting and Sculpture as Resident Faculty.
+In the Spring of 2026, Tsouhlarakis is Artist in Residence at Temple University’s Tyler School of Art and Architecture.